shiroyapravin/Sigma_Web_Development_by-CodeWithHarry/README.md

 ## Video 52
 - Basics of Figma

+## Video 53
+- Project No. 1 : Netflix Clone using HTML & CSS

 ### CMD lines to push it on GitHub
 git status              --> to check <br>
 git add .               --> to add all files <br>